ellscha/SubWake-App/Support.md

 # If you have any questions or feature requests, you can upload them here in the issues section.
 Enjoy the app!
 Sleep well.

+The app currently supports the following locations:
+  1. NYC - MTA
+  2. DC - WMATA
+  3. Philly - SEPTA
+  4. Chicago - CTA
+  5. Boston - MBTA

+  Feel free to request a new location and I will be sure to get that set up in no time!